microsoft/fluentui/packages/file-type-icons/README.md

 initializeFileTypeIcons('https://my.cdn.com/path/to/icons/');
 ```

-This will make ALL icons in the collection available, but will download them on demand.

 # Usage in code

 If you are using Fabric React, you can use the `Icon` component and pass in the corresponding icon properties to render a given icon.